pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 console.log(deck);
 ```

-The above is a good start, but we need to make sure we understand the specks
+The above is a good start, but we must ensure we understand the specs.

-> The goal will be to play a simple game of Blackjack (two players, each get two cards, determine who wins)
+> The goal will be to play a simple game of Blackjack (two players, each gets two cards, determine who wins)

 - Cards with a face of 2 - 10, jack, queen, king ace
-- Values of cards 2-10 are same as face, jack, queen, and king are worth 10, ace starts as a value of 11, but can be changed to a value of 1
+- Values of cards 2-10 are the same as the face.
+Jack, queen, and king are worth 10.
+Ace starts as a value of 11 but can be changed to a value of 1
 - There are 4 sets of 13 cards (hearts, diamonds, spades, clubs)

 - The card objects should go in an array
-- There should be a method that 'shuffles' the deck, the card objects can be reordered
+- There should be a method that 'shuffles' the deck.
+The card objects can be reordered
-- As each play happens, two cards are given to the player and two are given to the computer player - these cards are removed from the array of card objects
+- As each play happens, two cards are given to the player, and two are given to the computer player - these cards are removed from the array of card objects

-> Write down any questions you have about this model, what information is needed?
+> Write down any questions about this model.
+What information is needed?
 What other considerations are there?

 Cards are objects.
 They are not simple numbers.
-There are also 4 sets.
+There are also four sets.

-Let's create a `Card` class
+Let's create a `Card` class.

 ```js
 class Card {